 OOH includes all forms of advertising that consumers find outside of their homes.
 Some of the most popular OOH media include billboards, ads on street furniture such as bus shelters, transit-based advertisements in the airport or the subway, posters in sports arenas, shopping malls, and more.
-OOH does not necessarily mean that it has to be outdoors.
-It simply means that you see the ad in a location outside of your home.

-By definition, DOOH ads are OOH ads that use digital screens instead of static billboards and are placed there via digital advertising platforms.
+By definition, DOOH media ads are OOH ads that use digital screens instead of static billboards and are placed there via digital advertising platforms.

-DOOH vs. OOH: The Winner is Obvious
+Digital OOH vs. OOH: The Winner is Obvious

 Digital-out-of-home and regular out-of-home bear the same goal: to grab the attention of a passer-by and introduce them to a specific brand.
 If being placed in a specific location, they may also lure the person into a physical shop and therefore increase sales of that venue.

 Yet, one of them is placed on a chunk of paper, metal, or plastic, while another sits inside the digital screen.
-So, here are obvious differences:
+So, here are the obvious differences:

 Placement Price